blankoworld/makefly/doc/README.md

 For an example we are 2013, the 6th march.
 12:30:00.
 The timestamp is : 1362569400.
 Your post (situated in the **db** directory) have to have a timestamp inferior to current's one (1362569400).

+### Delete a post

+For a post not to stay on your blog you need to delete two files:

+  * post's content in *src* directory, for an example src/my\_post.md
+  * post's metadata in *db* directory, for an example db/1362569400,my\_post.mk

+Then relaunch blog compilation by using this command:

+    ${PROJECTNAMELOWER} refresh

+### Change post's date

+Post metadata are located in *db* directory.
+We take *db/1362569400,mon\_billet.mk* file as an example.
+Post's date is under a timestamp format. *1362569400* for now.
+To know the related date, tape the following command:

+    date -d '@1362569400'

+Which gives 2013, Wednesday, March the 6th.
+1h30 PM.

+Imagine that you would change the date for 2013, March, the 12th.
+1h00 PM.
+To know which timestamp to use, you need to use the following command:

+    date -d '2013/03/12 13:00:00' +'%s'

+Which gives: *1363089600*.

+We just have to move the metadata file with the following command:

+    mv db/1362569400,my_post.mk db/1363089600,my_post.mk

+Nothing else.

 ### Write directly the post's content during its creation

 Just use the 'content' variable at the beginning of the command: